neverfap-deluxe/nfd-api/content/content_practices/VOL-2-BOR--TODO--P--developing-routine.md

 {{< hr2 "Instructions" >}}

-For this exercise what we will be doing is adopting a number of new routines for us to follow.

-And it may even help to write them down at first, so it's clear what you must do.
+For this exercise what we will be doing is adopting a number of solid routines for us to follow, and it may even help you to write them down first so it's clear what you must do.

-For example, you may want to create a routine where you must picture a dog everytime you need to go and open a door.
+For example, you may want to create a routine where you mentally picture a dog everytime you open a door, or think about soup anytime you look at a clock.

-Or perhaps it could be a less frequent occurrence where you create the rule that you must have your back to the mirror whenever you must brush your teeth.
+Perhaps you may want to develop less-frequent routines such as creating the rule that you must have your back to a mirror whenever you brush your teeth.

 What's truly important here is consciously engaging with your mind while practicing these routines, so that you're fully aware of them throughout your day.

+Only by being aware can we hope to carry out these behaviours long-term on a daily basis.

+Regardless, I encourage you to be creative and to see where this exercise takes you.